-• Daily Fire Statistics: Dispatch centers will report fire danger, preparedness level, wildfire, and planned prescribed fire activity occurring during the past 24 hours (reporting period is 0001 to 2400 local time) on their units.
+- Daily Fire Statistics: Dispatch centers will report fire danger, preparedness level, wildfire activity, and completed prescribed fire activity occurring during the past 24 hours (reporting period is 0001 to 2400 local time) on their units.
 Enter all fire and acreage statistics by land ownership for the unit with protection responsibilities.
-This means the specific piece of land the fire started on and land(s) on which the fire burned.

-There is no relationship between the ICS-209 Program and the SIT Report Program regarding acres reported.
+This means the specific piece of land the fire started on and land(s) on which the fire burned. - There is no relationship between the ICS-209 Program and the SIT Report Program regarding acres reported.
 This means data entered into the ICS-209 Program will not rollover into the SIT Report Program.
-If the wildland fire meets ICS-209 reporting criteria, all acres burned must be manually entered each day in the SIT Report Program.
+If the wildland fire meets ICS-209 reporting criteria, all acres burned must be manually entered each day in the SIT Report application.
 If an IMT is assigned to an incident, a good rule of thumb is to wait for the completion of the ICS-209 by an IMT and then enter the updated acreage.
-Do not wait until the fire is controlled or declared out to report acres in the SIT Report Program.
-If you need to adjust acres later due to better mapping you can do it in the YTD tab in the SIT Report Program.

-- Incidents that cross dispatch boundaries should be reported by each impacted dispatch center.
-Coordination among dispatch centers must occur to report the appropriate acres burned in each dispatch center's SIT Report.
-When this does occur, SIT Report Ownership and Protection acres may not match for the local dispatch center and/or GACC. - Do not use the daily statistics tab to catch-up activity from previous days.
+Do not wait until the fire is controlled or declared out to report acres in the SIT Report application.
+If acres need adjusted later due to better mapping, acres must be updated in the YTD Statistics tab in the SIT Report application. - Incidents that cross dispatch boundaries will be reported by each impacted dispatch center.
+Coordination among dispatch centers must occur to report the appropriate acres burned in each dispatch center's jurisdiction.
+When this does occur, SIT Report Ownership and Protection acres may not match for the local dispatch center and/or GACC.
+Reference the National Acreage Summary Dashboard or spreadsheet. - Do not use the daily statistics tab to catch-up activity from previous days.
 This is important because the users of the data assume the data is current and active for the given date only.
-Corrections in numbers of fires/acres should be made in the Year-to-Date statistics tab only.

-- Rx fires and acres should be reported per burn plan.
+Corrections in numbers of fires/acres will be made in the YYTD Statistics tab only. - Rx fires and acres should be reported per burn plan.
 For example, one burn plan would be recorded as one fire and acres associated will aggregate without reporting a new fire, even if there are multiple units within the burn plan. - Planned Rx: This tab is optional. - Remarks: Dispatch Centers should select the preparedness level for the dispatch area and include a general synopsis of current or expected weather, fuel/drought conditions and anticipated fire activity in Remarks.
-Include significant events or problems, resource shortages, expected lightning or wind events and clarification for "Daily Fire Statistics" or "Year-to-Date Statistics".
+Include significant events or problems, resource shortages, expected lightning or wind events and clarification for "Daily Fire Statistics" or "YTD Statistics".
 This area also captures on-call contact information for units/dispatch centers. - YTD Statistics: This tab captures fire statistics on a calendar year basis (January 1 December 31).
-The SIT Report Program automatically calculates the new fires and acres reported via the Daily Fire Statistics tab. - Please note, if catch-up data needs to be entered, it should be accomplished through the YTD page.
-If updates are completed on this tab, please note this via the "Remarks" tab - Incident Priority: Dispatch centers will use this tab to assign their internal incident priorities.
+The SIT Report application automatically calculates the new fires and acres reported via the Daily Fire Statistics tab.

+- Please note, if catch-up data needs to be entered, it should be accomplished through the YTD Statistics tab.
+If updates are completed on this tab, please note this via the "Remarks" tab. - Incident Priority: Dispatch centers will use this tab to assign their internal incident priorities.

-INCIDENT MANAGEMENT SITUATION REPORT
+Incident Management Situation Report

-The National Incident Management Situation Report (IMSR) is issued at different frequencies throughout the year due based on incident activity.
+The National Incident Management Situation Report (IMSR) is issued at different frequencies throughout the year based on incident activity.
 During periods of light activity, the IMSR shall be issued weekly on Fridays.
 As activity increases, the IMSR shall be issued daily Monday through Friday.
 The IMSR shall be issued daily at National Preparedness Level 3 and above, or when incident activity and resource mobilization determine the need for a daily IMSR.